segmentio/segment-docs/src/connections/destinations/catalog/onesignal-new/index.md

 This destination is maintained by OneSignal.
 For any issues with the destination, [contact the OneSignal Support team](mailto:support@onesignal.com).

 > info ""
-> The OneSignal Destination is available to customers on OneSignal Professional and Enterprise plans.
+> The OneSignal Destination is available to customers on OneSignal Growth, Professional and Enterprise plans.

 ## Getting Started